Fender Telecaster: Construction

-Leo Fender's simple and modular design was both geared to mass production and simplified servicing broken guitars.
+Leo Fender's simple and modular design was both geared to mass production and simplified servicing of broken guitars.
 Rather than being constructed individually as in traditional luthiery, instruments were produced quickly and inexpensively from components on an assembly line.
 The bodies were bandsawn and routed from slabs, rather than hand-carved individually, as with other guitars made at the time, such as Gibsons.
 Fender did not use the traditional hide-glued set-in neck, but rather a bolt-on neck (which is actually attached using screws).
 This simple but crude production method also allowed the neck to be easily removed and serviced, or quickly replaced entirely.
 In addition, the classic Telecaster neck was fashioned from a single piece of maple without a separate fingerboard, its frets slid into a groove cut directly into the wood.
 The very design of the headstock (inspired by Croatian instruments, according to Leo Fender) followed that simplicity principle: it is very narrow, since it was cut in a single piece of wood (without glued "wings").
 Nonetheless, it is very effective, as the six strings are kept straight behind the nut, keeping the guitar in tune.
 While this has changed over time with new reincarnations of the guitar, this was a highly unorthodox approach in its day as guitars traditionally featured rosewood or ebony fingerboards glued onto mahogany necks.
 The electronics were easily accessed for repair or replacement through a removable control plate, a great advantage over the construction of the then-predominant hollow-body instruments, in which the electronics could be accessed only through the sound holes.